FIAF/modelling-workshops/classes/fiafcore-work.md

     rdfs:range fiaf:Genre .
 ```

 `Subject` is more complex, following the pattern of Form/Genre (treated as equivalent in the cataloguing manual) we would expect `work` > `hasSubject` > `some subject`.
 But is the subject an entity or text?
 Entity would be preferable to manage polysemy, but what resource contains entities for all possible subjects (e.g. Catalogue examples: "Street-railroads", "Horse-drawn vehicles", "Automobiles").
-Maybe here we could freely link out to external concepts, e.g. `https://www.filmovyprehled.cz/cs/film/396690/sedmikrasky` > `hasSubject` > SOME RELEVANT WIKIDATA CONCEPT
+Maybe here we could freely link out to external concepts, e.g. `https://www.filmovyprehled.cz/cs/film/396690/sedmikrasky` > `hasSubject` > `https://www.wikidata.org/wiki/Q870`.

 ```
 <https://fiafcore.org/ontology/hasSubject> a owl:ObjectProperty ;